kengonakajima/CCDK/mcs/Doc/ShinraDevelopmentStation.md

 - **Id** is string used to identify this data pack from the others.
 It can be configured to your liking.
 - **Version** is a string used only for tracking purpose.
 - **Directory** is the path where the data you want to include is located.
+Relative paths in this place are considered relative to the location of the `.shinra` project file.
 - **Alias** is the name of the directory under which the data will be deployed.
 By default it is the same as the original directory name, but it can be changed for convenience.